p3drootavio/blazepoze-detection/README.md

 4. Install dependencies: `pip install -r requirements.txt`
 5. (Optional) Install the project in editable mode: `pip install -e .`

+If you're using DepthAI on Linux, install `libusb-1.0` and apply the OAK-D udev rules.
+OpenCV video modules may also require `libgtk-3-dev` or another GUI backend depending on your system.

 ## Repository Structure

 - `src/blazepoze/` – library code (datasets, models, utils)